astoff/isearch-mb/README.md

  regexp-search-ring-max 200)
 ```

-Note that since Isearch-Mb relies on a regular minibuffer, you can use
+Note that since isearch-mb relies on a regular minibuffer, you can use
 you favorite tool to browse the history of previous search strings
 (say, the `consult-history` command from the excellent [Consult]
 package).